-1. Explain how you would facilitate public opportunities for health care payment and financing officials to engage with federal staff to strengthen the health care safety net.
-For example, explain how you would arrange a forum (e.g., as part of an

-- annual meeting) for health care payment and financing officials to strategize and align efforts on work towards achieving shared goals. - 2.
+- 1. Explain how you would facilitate public opportunities for state legislators and legislative officials to engage with federal staff to strengthen the health care safety net.
+For example, explain how you would arrange a forum (e.g., as part of an annual meeting) for state legislators and legislative officials to strategize and align efforts on work towards achieving shared goals. - 2.
 HRSA often plays a role in a responding to emerging public health issues and advancing HHS priority initiatives (e.g., addressing Zika, combating the opioid crisis, the Ending the HIV Epidemic initiative).
-Explain how your organization will interact with your constituents to assist HRSA in identifying the geographic areas of greatest need, state and/or local barriers to action, and how you will respond and support (currently unknown) emerging public health issues. - 3.
-Describe how you will obtain feedback from your constituents on HRSA programs, activities, initiatives, materials, etc. For example, indicate whether your organization can host focus groups to collect state and/or local feedback on materials promoting a new or existing HRSA program.
+Explain how your organization will interact with your constituents to assist HRSA in identifying the geographic areas of greatest need, state and/or local barriers to action, and how you will respond and support (currently unknown) emerging public health issues.

+3. Describe how your program will obtain feedback from your constituents on HRSA programs, activities, initiatives, materials, etc. For example, indicate whether your organization can host focus groups to collect state feedback on materials promoting a new HRSA program.